nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 ```

-So let's say my username is nassimmes, once the system createsmy user he prints my token encoded in base64 to use to connect:
+So let's say my username is nassimmes, once the system creates my user he prints my token encoded in base64 to use to connect:

 ![Create account](assets/create_account.png)